Most people go to Koh Samui for the relaxing resorts by the beach.

 The Guanyin statue is a 40 foot tall depiction of the 18-armed Chinese goddess of mercy and compassion, and the Happy Buddha statue is the same height and is meant to bring happiness and good fortune.
 These giant statues are truly gorgeous and will have you looking upwards in awe!

-day trip to Ang Thong National Marine Park
+Day trip to Ang Thong Marine Park

 Ang Thong National Marine Park is just a 45 minute speed boat ride from Koh Samui.
 Consisting of 42 tropical islands, the marine park is the perfect place to kayak along spectacular coastlines, see bright and colourful tropical fish while you snorkel, or visit an amazing emerald lake in the middle of an island!
-Most day tours include hotel pick up, entrance fee to the park, and a delicious Thai buffet lunch at a secluded beach.
+Most day tours from Koh Samui include hotel pick up, entrance fee to the park, and a delicious Thai buffet lunch at a secluded beach.

 You might also like: